Virtues

 The same Greek word, dunameis, is sometimes translated as powers (yielding the powers choir) and sometimes as virtues.
 The split is a translation history more than a scriptural distinction.

-In Pseudo-Dionysian theology, virtues channel grace and govern natural forces.
+The direct answer is this: In Pseudo-Dionysian theology, virtues channel grace and govern natural forces.
 They are associated with miracles in the classical scholastic tradition.

 Aquinas connected virtues with the production of miraculous effects in the natural order.
 Some traditions place the virtues at Christ's Ascension as part of the cosmic event.